yvesemmanuel/waitlist-api/readme.md

 ### Core Features

-- **User & Service Management**: Complete user and service provider (service account) management
+- **User & Service Account Management**: Complete user and service provider account management using phone numbers as identifiers
-- **Appointment Scheduling**: Book, cancel, complete, and track appointments
+- **Appointment Scheduling**: Book, cancel, complete, and mark no-show appointments
-- **Intelligent Waitlist System**: Queue prioritization based on user reliability
+- **Intelligent Waitlist System**: Queue prioritization based on user reliability scores
-- **Data Validation**: Comprehensive input validation with Pydantic
+- **Data Validation**: Comprehensive input validation with Pydantic v2
 - **Standardized Response Format**: Consistent API responses with proper error handling
-- **Modern Architecture**: Built with FastAPI, SQLAlchemy, and Pydantic

 ## 🏗️ Data Model

 The API uses a simplified and intuitive data model:

-1. **Users**: Regular users who can book appointments
+1. **Users**: Regular users who can book appointments (identified by phone number)
-2. **Service Accounts**: Special type of user that provides services
+2. **Service Accounts**: Providers that offer services (identified by phone number)
-3. **Appointments**: Bookings between users and service accounts
+3. **Appointments**: Bookings between users and service accounts with status tracking

-This streamlined model simplifies the previous concept that had separate entities for services and providers.

 ## ⚙️ Waitlist System

 The API implements a sophisticated waitlist system with the following features:

-- **One Appointment Per Day**: Users can only have one active appointment per day for a specific service
+- **One Appointment Per Day**: Users can only have one active appointment per day with any service account
-- **Day-Based Scheduling**: Appointments are booked for specific days, not exact times
-- **Reliability Penalty System**: Users who have a history of cancellations or no-shows receive a higher penalty value
+- **Reliability Penalty System**: Users with a history of cancellations or no-shows receive a higher penalty value
-- **Priority Ranking**: The waitlist for each service is automatically ranked by:
+- **Priority Ranking**: The waitlist for each service account is automatically ranked by:
   1. User reliability (lower penalty = higher priority)
   2. Appointment creation time (earlier = higher priority)
 - **No-Show Impact**: No-shows have a greater impact on future penalties than cancellations